Is the Samsung Galaxy Watch 3 better than the Fitbit Versa 2?

 Samsung Galaxy Watch 3 vs. Fitbit Versa 2 What are the specs?

-Samsung is hoping to gain more attention in the smartwatch market with its new Galaxy Watch 3, which is the company's answer to the Apple Watch.
+Samsung is hoping to gain more attention in the smartwatch market with its new Galaxy Watch 3, which is its answer to the Apple Watch.
 But how does it stack up against a company like Fitbit and its popular Versa 2?
-Before we dive into a detailed comparison, let's look at the two devices in terms of their key specs.
+Before we dive into a detailed comparison, let's look at the Galaxy Watch 3 vs. Fitbit Versa 2 in terms of their key specs.

 |Fitbit Versa 2